UtrechtUniversity/ricgraph-website/README.md

   chmod -R g-w ricgraph-website
   chmod -R o-w ricgraph-website
   ```
+* Make sure your web server configuration file has been configured correctly.
 * Restart your web server.
 * Check if the website is working correctly.
 * Exit from user *root*.